-Castile soap may be used to clean practically everything, as it is effective on all types of filth and dust in the home.
+Castile soap may be used to clean practically everything, as it is effective on all types of filth and dirt in the home.
 Add a tablespoon of Tea tree oil to the castile soap and water mixture, pour it into a spray bottle, and use it to keep your home clean.

-Castile soap is mild on the skin of pets and makes an excellent shampoo, removing dirt and unpleasant odours and leaving them with a shiny and clean coat.
+Castile soap is mild on the skin of pets and makes an excellent shampoo, removing dirt and unpleasant odors and leaving them with a shiny and clean coat.
 It also lathers well.
 Use it like you would any other soap on your pet, working it into a lather and then rinsing it off.

 Repellent for Bugs

 It works well as an insect repellant.
 Simply combine a teaspoon of soap, water, and 12 teaspoon cinnamon powder in a spray bottle and spray it straight on the plants.